gvwilson/sdxjs/systems-programming/index.md

 This program uses <g key="destructuring_assignment">destructuring assignment</g> to create two variables at once by unpacking the elements of an array
 (<f key="systems-programming-destructuring-assignment"></f>).
-It only works if the array contains enough elements, i.e., if both a source and destination are given on the command line;
+It only works if the array contains the enough elements, i.e., if both a source and destination are given on the command line;
-we'll add that in the exercises.
+we'll add a check for that in the exercises.
 :::

 <%- include('/inc/figure.html', {